 A example of a practical use of an information point is ignored exceptions.
 Exceptions, especially one that occurs frequently, can contribute to CPU spikes in a JVM.
 If you configure the exception to be ignored in AppDynamics, for example, if it is generated in the underlying application framework and does not have a direct bearing on your application performance, it may not be readily evident to you when the exception is affecting your application.
 An information point that counts the exception occurrence can help you identify the additional overhead.

 Creating Information Points

 You can view information point values in various places in the Controller UI, including the following:

 - Information Points page: The primary page for viewing and administering information points is the Information Points page.
 From there, click on an information point to view a histogram of the metrics for the information point for the selected time period.

 - Metric Browser: The metrics also appear in the Metric Browser under the Information Points folder.

 - REST API: Business metrics can be accessed from the AppDynamics REST API.

 - Business Transaction Snapshots: Information point data does not appear in transaction snapshots by default, but you can configure it to appear by setting the

-enable-info-point-data-in-snapshotsnode property to true.
-When the
+enable-info-point-data-in-snapshotsnode property to

 enable-info-point-data-in-snapshotsnode property is set, information point calls appear in the User Data section of the snapshot.
 For more information, see App Agent Node Properties.